mohit065/VR_Project1_MohitNaik_IMT2022076/README.md

 ## Introduction

-The aim of this project was to perform facemask detection, classification and segmentation given a couple of facemask datasets.
+The aim of this project was to perform facemask detection, classification and segmentation on a couple of facemask datasets.
 Specifically, the objectives were:
 - Binary classification of images (with or without mask) using handcrafted features and traditional models, as well as using CNNs.
 - Facemask segmentation and evaluation using traditional methods like GMMs, K-Means, Watershed etc. as well as using U-Net.